The Joshua Tree: Packaging and title

 For the vinyl record release, Corbijn originally wanted to have a shot of the Joshua tree on the front of the sleeve, with U2 in a continuation of the photograph on the back.
 Averill tried out a concept with just the landscape on the front that he said resembled a "jazz ECM record".
 Ultimately, separate photographs were used for each side of the sleeve; an image of the group at Zabriskie Point was placed on the front, while an image of them with the tree appears on the back cover.
 For the front cover, Averill said that the framing of the band in the left half of the photo was meant to evoke the cinematography of film directors John Ford and Sergio Leone.
 The centre gatefold showed an image of U2 with the Joshua tree in the middle; a mirror used by them to check their appearance was mistakenly left in frame.
 Since the compact disc was a relatively new format at the time, the creative team decided to experiment with the album cover, selecting different cover images for each format on which the album was released; the original compact disc release used a blurry, distorted photo of the band, while the cassette used a clear, but alternate photo.
 Later CD reissues used the LP photo.
 Rolling Stone said that the album's title and the images of the tree befit a record concerned with "resilience in the face of utter social and political desolation, a record steeped in religious imagery".
 In 1991, the magazine ranked The Joshua Tree at number 97 on its list of the "100 Greatest Album Covers of All Time".
+Cartoonist Berkeley Breathed created a parody of the album cover for the back of his book Billy and the Boingers Bootleg, released in August 1987.

 The tree photographed for the sleeve fell around 2000, yet the site remains a popular tourist attraction for U2 fans.
 One person inserted a plaque into the ground reading, "Have you found what you're looking for?", in reference to the album's track "I Still Haven't Found What I'm Looking For".
 It is a common misconception that the site is within Joshua Tree National Park, when in fact it is over 200 miles away from the park.